|Colket Illustrated Sheet Music

 Browse by form:

 Selected titles, such as Edward Mack's "General McClellan's Grand March," include corresponding audio files of piano performances by Therese Zoski Dickman, Music and Fine Arts Librarian at Southern Illinois University Edwardsville.
+These performances are also available on YouTube.
 The sound editor was Senior Library Specialist Doug Meyer.